tguild/vehicle_signal_specification/docs-gen/content/rule_set/instances.md

      and `Position4`.
 It is in VSS recommended to use `1` as start index for the first row/axle/position/...
 4. If multiple instances occur in one node or on the path to a data entry, the instances get combined, by the order of occurrence.
-Following the example above, four position instances will be created for each of the 'Left' and 'Right' instances, resulting into a total number of 8 instances.
+Following the example above, four position instances will be created for each of the 'DriverSide' and 'PasengerSide' instances, resulting into a total number of 8 instances.

 ### How can I exclude child-nodes from instantiation?

 Often it makes sense to instantiate all child-nodes of a branch.
-But there are cases, when nodes are linked more the general concept of a branch, but not to the single instance.
-This could be the `DoorCount`, which would rather be `Door.Count`, `WheelDiameter`, which is rather linked to an axle rather than the wheel itself or `Brake.FluidLevel` which is not measured for a single break, but rather a system indication.
+But there could be cases, when nodes are linked more the general concept of a branch, but not to the single instance.

 To exclude a child-node from the instantiation of the *direct* parent node, set the keyword `instantiate` to `false` (`true` by default).
 Please check the following